-a) "Having been convicted of a felony substantially related to the qualifications, functions, or duties of Registered Professional Forester." b) "Having been found guilty by the Board of any deceit, misrepresentation, fraud, material misstatement of fact, incompetence, or gross negligence in the practice of forestry." c) "Being guilty of any fraud or deceit in obtaining his or her registration or certification." d) "Aiding or abetting any person in the violation of any provision of the Professional Foresters Law." e) "Failing in any material respect to comply with the provisions of the Professional Foresters Law."
+a) "Has been convicted of a felony substantially related to the qualifications, functions, or duties of Registered Professional Forester." b) "Has been found guilty by the Board of any deceit, misrepresentation, fraud, material misstatement of fact, incompetence, or gross negligence in his or her practice." c) "Has been guilty of any fraud or deceit in obtaining his or her registration or certification." d) "Aids or abets any person in the violation of any provision of" the Professional Foresters Law. e) "Fails in any material respect to comply with the provisions of" the Professional Foresters Law.
 [PRC §778]